Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions

 This task is both practically important and methodologically challenging.
 Indeed, it requires distinguishing genuine legal reasoning from semantic similarity.
 But how difficult is this task, and where do current methods fail?
-We make four contributions that characterize both the limits and the practical potential of computational approaches to this problem. \textbf{First}, we introduce an adversarial benchmark for implicit citation detection in French civil law (\S\ref{sec:dataset}).
-Starting from 182,155 court decisions, we train a bi-encoder on explicit citations, use it to retrieve semantically similar candidates, then perform adversarial filtering using o3 with a conservative prompt.
-The final dataset comprises 1,015 pairs over 418 Civil Code articles. \textbf{Second}, we conduct an annotation study with three legal experts (\S\ref{sec:annotation}).
-It reveals the intrinsic difficulty of the task, with moderate inter-annotator agreement ($\kappa = 0.33$), and 43\% of disagreements concerning whether a passage describes facts versus applies legal reasoning. \textbf{Third}, we show that expert disagreement predicts model failure (\S\ref{sec:experiments}--\ref{sec:fp_analysis}).
-Our supervised ensemble reaches F1 = 0.70 on the positive class (77\% accuracy).
-This masks failure on disputed cases: 68\% of false positives occur on the 33\% of cases where annotators disagreed.
-We compare false positive rates within true negatives only, to control for label distribution.
-We find rates are 1.7$\times$ higher on disagreement cases, a pattern observed across all ten models tested. \textbf{Fourth}, we show that despite these limits, there is a path towards practical assistance tools (\S\ref{sec:unsupervised}).
-By reframing classification as top-$k$ ranking and exploiting LLMs' consensus as a signal, we develop an unsupervised approach achieving 76\% precision at ${k=200}$.
-Such a framework could allow practitioners to review a manageable set of candidates with most being relevant, while accepting that some borderline cases would be resurfaced as false positives.
+We make four contributions\footnote{Data and code: \url{https://anonymous.4open.science/r/implicit-legal-citations-5440} (code); \href{https://zenodo.org/records/21206799?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjRiNDZiZDMyLWViODUtNGJkMS05MDliLWE2NzA1NTA2ODE5NyIsImRhdGEiOnt9LCJyYW5kb20iOiIwYTE2Y2MyNjYyMjc1ZGIzOTY5MWFhNWM0MmJlNmYyNiJ9.kg8DlU8MKZ6Kc_LE1ekKrLvM3m6AFO8opLV3rRQwqNJqA58txEoRmX32dJkQC8a11caviWmi5bkFLXa-3PvGQQ}{Zenodo}, DOI \texttt{10.5281/zenodo.21206799} (model \& data)} that characterize both the limits and the practical potential of computational approaches to this problem. \textbf{First}, we introduce an adversarial benchmark for implicit citation detection in French civil law (\S\ref{sec:dataset}).
+We train a bi-encoder on explicit citations, use it to retrieve semantically similar candidates, then perform adversarial filtering using o3 with a conservative prompt.
+The final dataset comprises 1,015 pairs. \textbf{Second}, we conduct an annotation study with three legal experts (\S\ref{sec:annotation}).
+It reveals the intrinsic difficulty of the task: experts frequently disagree on whether a passage applies legal reasoning or merely states facts. \textbf{Third}, we show that expert disagreement predicts model failure (\S\ref{sec:experiments}--\ref{sec:fp_analysis}).
+Our supervised ensemble achieves an overall F1 of 0.70.
+This aggregate masks failure on disputed cases: most of its false positives fall on the cases where annotators disagreed, a pattern observed across all ten models tested. \textbf{Fourth}, despite these limits, we show a path toward practical assistance tools (\S\ref{sec:unsupervised}).
+Reframing classification as top-$k$ ranking and exploiting LLM consensus yields 76\% precision when $k$ is set to $200$ in an unsupervised setting.